Automattic/wp-calypso/docs/git-workflow.md

 * `fix/{something}` -- When you are fixing something broken in a feature
 * `try/{something}` -- When you are trying out an idea and want feedback

-For example, you can run: `git checkout master` and then `git checkout -b fix/whatsits` to create a new `fix/whatsits` branch off of `origin/master`.
+For example, you can run: `git checkout trunk` and then `git checkout -b fix/whatsits` to create a new `fix/whatsits` branch off of `origin/trunk`.

 **warning**: Using multiple slashes causes problems with Calypso Live testing.
 See: [Git branches with multiple slashes](https://stackoverflow.com/questions/2527355/using-the-slash-character-in-git-branch-name).
 Stick to a single slash.